ozkary/ozkary.github.io/dep-book/chapters/17-data-engineering-process-fundamentals-data-streaming-exercise.md

       - spark-master

 ```
-> 👉 We can also experiment with a full setup and download all the services by using the docker-compose-full.yml file.
+> 👉 We can also experiment with a full setup and download all the services by using the `docker-compose-full.yml` file.
 This however requires larger downloads.

 #### Download the Docker Images

-Before we can run the Docker images, we need to download them in the target environment.
-To download the Bitnami images, we can run this script from a bash command line:
+Before we proceed to run the Docker images, it's essential to download them in the target environment.
+To download the Bitnami images, you can execute the following script from a Bash command line:

 ```bash
 $ bash download_images.sh